SUSE/scf/README.md

 * If our submodules are close to the `HEAD` of upstream and no merge conflicts occur, follow [the steps described here](#if-im-working-on-component-x-how-does-my-dev-cycle-look-like).
 * If merge conflicts occur, or if the component is referenced as a submodule, and it is not compatible with the parent release, work with the SCF team to resolve the issue on a case-by-case basis.

-### What is the difference between a BOSH role and a Docker role?

-* `fissile` generates `bosh` and `bosh-task` roles using BOSH releases while regular `Dockerfiles` create `docker` roles.
-* You can include both types of role in the role manifest, using the same run information.

-### How can I add a Docker role to SCF?

-    1. Name your new role.
-    1. Create a directory named after your role in `./docker-images`.
-    1. Create a `Dockerfile` in the new directory.
-    1. Add your role to `role-manifest.yml`
-    1. Test using the `make docker-images run` command.

 ## How do I publish SCF and BOSH images?